FAIMS/burial-mounds-web/README.md

 - `1000_Overview_year2009.JPG`
 - `1000_RT.JPG`

-Then the user will need to create a new folder with the name `1000` and put all those images inside that folder.
-The below structure is the result.
+The user will then need to create a new folder with the name `1000` and put all those images inside that folder.
+This results in the following structure:

 ```bash
 images/